yunielrc/ydf/README.md

 1. it's not modular, so you can't make a custom pick of packages to install
 2. loss of the relationship between tool installation and configuration
-3. breaks the principle of high cohesion and low coupling
+3. it breaks the principle of high cohesion and low coupling
 4. no suitable for sharing, because #1
 5. no `packages selection`
 6. no `substitution variables`
-7. no instructions others than `homelnr`
+7. no instructions other than `homelnr`

 ## Usage